Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-full-screen-video-header.md

   - tailwind
 ---

 Call me old-school, but I love to see video headers.
-Hardly do I have a use for them on my personal website, but I love to implement a video header for clients with stunning videos.
+I hardly use them on my personal website, but I love to implement a video header for clients with stunning videos.

-In this tutorial I want to teach you how to implement a full-screen background video.
-We are only going to use the classes of [Tailwind CSS](https://daily-dev-tips.com/posts/my-first-experiences-with-tailwind-css/).
+I want to teach you how to implement a full-screen background video in this tutorial.
+We will only use the classes of [Tailwind CSS](https://daily-dev-tips.com/posts/my-first-experiences-with-tailwind-css/).

-The end result is this stunning full-screen video header using only Tailwind CSS:
+The result is this stunning full-screen video header using only Tailwind CSS:

 ![video-header.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1607940108457/esNeCkquB.gif)